Tagarangabotte ambush: The ambush

-The success of the MNLA, however, seems to have been only temporary and insufficient to stop the Islamist offensive, according to a security source from Burkina Faso, the same day the MUJAO attacked elements of the MNLA in the village of Idelimane to 80 kilometers of Menaka, the last bastion of the MNLA.
+The success of the MNLA, however, seems to have been only temporary and insufficient to stop the Islamist offensive, according to a security source from Burkina Faso, the same day the MUJAO attacked elements of the MNLA in the village of Idelimane to 80 kilometers of Ménaka, the last bastion of the MNLA.
 According to the same source, "The Mujao has taken a lot of prisoners and taken two vehicles, there have been deaths."